 Rural Africa has never experienced shortage of home-made soccer balls.
 However, one Kayonza-based artisan has seen the need to improve the quality of those balls.
 Her name is Muteteri Grace, a resident of Nyamirama Sector.

-Her version of balls are made of banana leaves.
-They are lighter and bouncier than the traditional ones.
-Their spherical shapes, weight and material composition form a product that is a step closer to the specifications required by the sport’s global governing body.
+Initially, she handcrafted balls using banana leaves.
+Her innovative idea gave birth to lighter and bouncier home-made balls.
+Their spherical shapes, weight and material composition formed a product that was a step closer to the specifications required by the sport’s global governing body.
 Later on, she figured out how to use synthentic leather and inflatable inner bladders.
 Today, her product can compete with any other established brand in the market.

 African kids have been making their own soccer balls for generations.
 Materials used vary from region to region.
 In most places, they use leaves, worn out clothes, nylon and fabric.
 Forming balls out of recycled material is a skill every rural African boy develops at a tender age.